Ready to find the perfect college degree?

 The job prospects for dentists in upcoming years continue to be favorable.
-According to the Bureau of Labor Statistics (BLS), the overall employment of dentists is expected to grow three percent over the next eight years.
-The rate is almost as fast as the average for all occupations and remains stable and promising.
-However, job prospects are especially good for dentists willing to work in underserved areas.
+According to the BLS, the overall employment of dentists is expected to grow three percent over the next eight years.
+The rate is almost as fast as the average for all occupations.
+It is stable and promising.
+Job prospects are especially good for dentists willing to work in underserved areas.

 The American Dental Association (ADA) reports that the demand in dental services will also continue as dentists provide education and instruction on how to improve oral hygiene.
-Instead of focusing treatments exclusively on fillings and repair, preventive care that aims toward education and the improvement of oral health will be needed.
+Instead of focusing treatments exclusively on fillings and repair, preventive care that aims for improving oral health will be needed.

 Again, job prospects for dentists willing to provide services in underserved regions should be the most favorable.
 This means practicing in rural areas, small towns, and other communities with underserved populations.
 But, as more qualified students apply to dental school and get accepted, competition is fierce.
-Dental schools are seeing record numbers for graduates, which means more qualified individuals available to fill job openings.
-As dentists retire and leave the occupation, their roles will need to be filled.
-While competition is fierce, particularly in areas already flooded with dental services, having special skills and strong entrepreneurial ambition can help with job prospects.
+Dental schools are seeing record numbers of graduates.
+This means more qualified individuals are available to fill job openings.
+As dentists retire, their roles will need to be filled.
+Competition is fierce, particularly in areas already flooded with dental services.
+Having special skills and strong entrepreneurial ambition can help with job prospects.

 What Dentists Do